← Back to Blog

 The oil cooler seal—completely gone.
 This was the main source of the leaks.

-Tools You Actually Need
+Before You Start: Tools You'll Actually Need

-🔧 Essential Tools
+Essential Tools & Equipment

 Affiliate links - I earn from purchases at no extra cost to you.

-Step 1: Removing All the Tinware
+The Rebuild Steps — Step 1: Removing All the Tinware

 Before you can drop the engine, you need to strip off all the external components.
 And trust me—there's more tinware on these engines than you think.